 The state of New Mexico has numerous legal domestic gambling options for its residents.
 There are currently 28 Native American casinos that are spread across the state and 5 state-licensed racetracks that practice legal pari-mutuel gambling.
 Those racetracks are known as “Racinos” because they also house casino games like slots.

-Charitable gambling is legal in the state, there is also a lottery, and bingo halls and in addition to those land-based casinos; as well as, licensed
+Charitable gambling is legal in the state, there is also a lottery, and bingo halls and in addition to those land-based casinos; as well as, licensed offshroe online gambling sites.

 Pari-Mutuel gambling is the main form of wagering that takes place within racing venues.
 In this form, bettors place bets against other bettors.
 The house takes a small fee to put on the races but most of the bets are redistributed among the winners directly from the pockets of the losers.
-The bets are placed in a pot before the race has begun and the winners
+The bets are placed in a pot before the race has begun and the winners are delegated their winnings according to the bets that they took.

 What Is Charitable Gambling?